Billy Graham on Evolution

 Stepping back from evolution to the broader topic of the age of the earth (billions of years like the scientists say, vs. thousands of years indicated by a literal interpretation of Genesis), the Reasons to Believe site here lists about 40 well-known, impeccably conservative Christian leaders and writers that endorse or are at least open to an old-earth perspective.
 These include names like Gleason Archer, Michael Behe, Chuck Colson, Norman Geisler, Hank Hannegraff, C. S. Lewis, Francis Schaeffer, C. I. Schofield, Lee Stroble, and B. B. Warfield.

-Long-time evangelical Christian, interested in everything, including science, miracles, gardening, and macro-economics.
-Background: B.A. in Near Eastern Studies at Princeton University, a year at Gordon-Conwell Theological Seminary and a year working as a plumber and a lab technician.
-Then a B.S.E. from the University of South Florida and a Ph.D. from Princeton University, both in chemical engineering.
-Since then, have conducted research in an industrial laboratory.
-Published a number of papers on heterogeneous catalysis, and am an inventor on over 70 U.S. patents in diverse technical areas.
+Ph D chemical engineer, interested in intersection of science with my evangelical Christian faith.
+This intersection includes creation(ism) and miracles.
+I also write on random topics of interest, such as economics, theology, folding scooters, and composting toilets, at www.letterstocreationistists.wordpress.com .
+Background: B.A. in Near Eastern Studies, a year at seminary and a year working as a plumber and a lab technician.
+Then a B.S.E. and a Ph.D. in chemical engineering.
+Since then, conducted research in an industrial laboratory.
+Published a number of papers on heterogeneous catalysis, and an inventor on over 100 U.S. patents in diverse technical areas.
+Now retired and repurposed as a grandparent.

 This entry was posted in Bible Interpretation and tagged , , .
 Bookmark the permalink.